wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-windows-sap-cal-ides-erp6-ehp7-sp3-sql.md

 ![](./media/virtual-machines-windows-sap-cal-ides-erp6-ehp7-sp3-sql/ides-pic3.jpg)

-Then one has to enter the Azure subscription ID that can be found on the Azure portal - also see further down how to get it.
+Then one has to enter the Azure subscription ID that can be found on the Azure portal preview - also see further down how to get it.
 Afterwards an Azure management certificate needs to be downloaded.

 ![](./media/virtual-machines-windows-sap-cal-ides-erp6-ehp7-sp3-sql/ides-pic6.jpg)

-In the new Azure portal one finds the item "Subscriptions" on the left side.
+In the new Azure portal preview one finds the item "Subscriptions" on the left side.
 Click it to show all active subscriptions for your user.

 ![](./media/virtual-machines-windows-sap-cal-ides-erp6-ehp7-sp3-sql/ides-pic7.jpg)